dbacall/get-agent-test/README.md

 - Add a new route to the API to do the searching

 What we're looking for:
 - Concise code that is sensibly structured.
-You won't be able to account for every edge cases, but please leave comments where you've taken shortcuts.
+You won't be able to account for every edge case, but please leave a comment where you've taken shortcuts.
 - A simple interface which is cleanly laid out.
 Use any framework you're comfortable with (we use [react-bootstrap](https://react-bootstrap.github.io/)).
 - Feel free to edit the database structure to improve performance